Sterling Shepard Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 Sterling Shepard Player Prop Bets for NFL Week 6 - New York vs. Los Angeles

-There will be player props available for Sterling Shepard ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+There will be player prop bet markets available for Sterling Shepard before he takes to the field for NFL action on Sunday at 1:00 PM ET live on FOX.
 Shepard's New York Giants (1-4) and the Los Angeles Rams (4-1) square off in a Week 6 matchup from MetLife Stadium in East Rutherford, New Jersey.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.